SeyramWood/valid/README.md

 ## About Valid

 Valid is a robust and extensible validation library for handling data and input validation in Go applications.
-It simplifies the process of validating user inputs, structs, etc., making it easier to ensure data integrity and security in your projects.
+It simplifies the process of validating user inputs, structs, etc., making it easier to ensure data integrity and validity in Golang projects.

 ## Contributing

-Thank you for considering contributing to the Valid package.
+Thank you for considering contributing to the Valid package. [seyramprikah@gmail.com](mailto:seyramprikah@gmail.com).

 ## License